ewpratten/ewpratten.com/src/_posts/2019-08-10-Why-I-Carry-NFC.md

 ## Shenanigans
 Upon figuring out how to write to @hyperliskdev's card, we started out simple.
 We sent bits of text to eachother, and I eventually sent him a copy of my contact information, and bitcoin address.
 Then, came the real fun..

 By setting the data type to `external link`, and the content to [this totally not suspicious URL](https://www.youtube.com/watch?v=dQw4w9WgXcQ), we now had the perfect tool for derailing a lesson.
 An automatic [Rick Roll](https://en.wikipedia.org/wiki/Rickrolling) card.
 Upon tapping this card to a phone, the youtube app would auto-play *Rick Astley's Never Gonna Give You Up*.
-After this discovery, people started asking to buy pre-configured cards from me :laughing:.
+After this discovery, people started asking to buy pre-configured cards from me 😆.

 After this came even more fun ideas:
  - Enabling flashlights